Nukesor/archivebot/README.md

 # Archive-Bot

 A handy bot which enables to download files from telegram chats to your server.
+It features a full scan of all files ever posted as well as a continuous scan of incoming messages.
+A zip archive can be then be created and posted into each chat with a single command at any time.

 For instance, this is great to collect images and videos from the members of your last holiday trip or to simply push backups or interesting files from your telegram chats to your server.